 Setting Up Documents

 When you upload a document to the software, you can highlight areas of the form where recipients should take action.
-As we mentioned, the drag and drop function makes it simple to customize areas where information should be entered into a document, including the signature location.
+As we mentioned, the drag-and-drop function makes it simple to customize areas where information should be entered into a document, including the signature location.

 Moreover, DocuSign adds some nice features flourishes to enhance the experience further.
 For example, signers who receive a document are color-coded to show who needs to sign what and when.
 You can also add initials, checkboxes, and other elements you often see in forms.
-Importantly, you can also swap out the in-built fields for your own custom fields.
+Importantly, you can also swap out the in-built fields for your custom fields.

 For larger organizations, there are likely documents that are sent out frequently without needing to make changes.
 However, even small businesses will have some standard forms that need to be signed.
-Rather than create a new document for each time you send these forms, DocuSign lets you create templates.
+Rather than create a new document each time you send these forms, DocuSign lets you create templates.

 Set up a form once and then reuse it whenever you need it.
 This includes non-disclosure agreements (NDAs), proposals, contracts, service agreements, and any other document type.
-Accessing your list of templates is easy thanks to a bespoke tab available on the DocuSign homepage.
+Accessing your list of templates is easy, thanks to a bespoke tab available on the DocuSign homepage.
 Like normal single-use documents, you can add passwords to templates to ensure only the contacts you want access can see them.

 All DocuSign accounts come with a reporting feature.
 You can see data on each document on a report, including statistics regarding how many have been sent.
-As reports update in real-time, you never need to worry about falling behind on any document.
+As reports update in real time, you never need to worry about falling behind on any document.
 When a document is signed and returned, it will be instantly highlighted in the report.

 Because DocuSign is designed for individuals and organizations who want to access digital document management and e-signature services, it makes sense for the app to play nicely with other services.
 And that’s exactly what DocuSign does, with a vast array of available integrations across CRM software and productivity suites.
-In fact, there are over 350 integrations with DocuSign from third-party software vendors.
+In addition, there are over 350 integrations with DocuSign from third-party software vendors.
 For customers, the integrations allow streamlined and efficient management directly within their favorite apps and services.